 The Technics EAH-AZ100 are truly wireless buds; you can't use them wired.

 The Technics EAH-AZ100 have very good audio reproduction accuracy.
 Their frequency response hardly deviates from their warm sound profile.
 The earbuds' bass emphasis bleeds into the mids, which can clutter denser mixes and overwhelm their relatively underemphasized treble.
 Depending on your content and preferences, this can lend a smoother quality to their sound.
-Group delay is amazingly well managed, rendering tight bass and transparent treble.
 Meanwhile, the L/R drivers are properly matched, reproducing a stereo image without bias or gaps with accurately placed sound objects.
-Additionally, the drivers generate minimal harmonic distortion even at high levels.
-As these are in-ears, they don't interact with your outer ear, so pinna interaction won't contribute to your perception of immersion.
+Additionally, the drivers generate minimal harmonic distortion even at high levels, so you won't hear any unintended timbral coloration.

 The Technics EAH-AZ100 are exceptional for noise isolation.
 Their ANC system easily makes up for their ear tips' relatively lackluster passive isolation by attenuating most noise in frequencies from the mid-bass and up.
 The earbuds will easily mitigate noise from the din of airplane cabins to the rev of trucks accelerating on the street.
 In terms of leakage, close observers may notice a thin version of your audio that barely exceeds the noise floor of a calm room bleeding from the earbuds.